lobre/nix-home/docs/nixos-install.md

 That means having an "opting out" strategy by rollbacking the root partition at every boot using a blank snapshot.
 That brings a new computer smell at every reboot and almost no state is persisted by default (immutable infrastructure).

-Note that we won’t configure any swap partition (this might be controversial so feel free to configure one if you wish).

 ## Overview of the ZFS datasets

 ```